yegor256/blog/_posts/2014/sep/2014-09-13-deploying-to-heroku.md

 This one describes how Heroku deployment can be automated.
-When I need to deploy a new version of an Aintshy web application, all I do is create one message in a Github ticket.
+When I need to deploy a new version of an Aintshy web application, all I do is create one message in a GitHub ticket.
 I just say `@rultor release 0.1.4` and version 0.1.4 gets deployed to Heroku.
-See Github ticket [#5](https://github.com/aintshy/hub/issues/5).
+See GitHub ticket [#5](https://github.com/aintshy/hub/issues/5).

 You can do the same, with the help of [Rultor.com](http://www.rultor.com), a free hosted DevOps assistant.